boboququ/CSLTL/README.md

 You may also filter the results if you specify parameters.
 For instance, using the [--num_games] parameter will return results based on the player's most recent number of games.
 Using the [--tourney_only] flag will filter the results so that they only return the player's lobby games.

 ![Example 8](example_images/ex8.PNG)

+The full list of options may be found in [cli.py](https://github.com/boboququ/CSLTL/blob/master/cli.py).

 ## Contributors